仓库源文站点原文

 The Path attribute indicates a URL path that must exist in the requested URL in order to send the Cookie.
 For example, if Path=/docs is set, /docs, /docs/Web/, /docs/Web/HTTP are all matched.

 The SameSite attribute lets servers require that a cookie shouldn't be sent with cross-origin requests.
 It takes three possible values: Strict, Lax, and None.
 With Strict, the cookie is sent only to the same site as the one that originated it.
 In user terms, the cookie will only be sent if the site for the cookie matches the site currently shown in the browser's URL bar.
-Lax is similar, with an exception for when the user navigates to a URL from an external site, such as by following a link.
+Even if you navigate from site A to site B, site B’s cookies won’t be sent on that navigation.
+Lax is similar, with an exception for when the user navigates to a URL from an external site, such as by following a link (top-level navigation).
 This is the default behavior if the SameSite attribute is not specified.
-None has no restrictions on cross-site requests, but requires that the Secure attribute must be used: SameSite=None; Secure.
+None has no restrictions on cross-site requests, but requires that the Secure attribute must be used as SameSite=None; Secure.
+This is required for third-party cookies.

 SameSite=Lax cookies are not sent: